envirodatascience/final-project-urban-treeam/README.md

     ### Valuation_Total: An estimate of the value of the tree (in USD).
 Calculated using the I-tree eco tool which is intregated into the treekeeper           software. (information about I-tree eco: https://www.itreetools.org/tools/i-tree-eco)

 3. Neighborhoods.zip: A .zip containing shapefiles for neighborhoods in New Haven.

+4. Topher, however you'd like to describe your data here

 ## Notebooks
-The project is organized in three notebooks:
+The project analysis is organized in three notebooks:
 1. Wire Component: Les_UtilityLines.ipynb
 2. Biodiversity Component: Final_Project_URI_trees
 3. Canopy Component: